CastroLab-UCM/EV-Evacuation-Readiness-UCOP/README.md

 # EV-Evacuation-Readiness-UCOP
+Tools and resources to help California communities prepare for emergency evacuations involving electric vehicles (EVs) and zero-emission vehicles (ZEVs).

-Research project led by UC Merced, UC Davis, UC Santa Cruz, and UC Berkeley to help communities prepare for evacuations using electric vehicles (EVs).
-Includes tools, case studies, and public policy materials developed under the UCOP initiative.
+This multi-campus University of California project is led by researchers at UC Merced, UC Davis, UC Santa Cruz, and UC Berkeley.
+The project combines community-readiness assessment, charging and energy planning, evacuation routing, infrastructure investment, and public-policy guidance.

  General : General info about the project